tsface/OAP/oap-cache/oap/docs/User-Guide.md

 ## Prerequisites

 SQL Index and Data Source Cache on Spark requires a working Hadoop cluster with YARN and Spark.
 Running Spark on YARN requires a binary distribution of Spark, which is built with YARN support.
-If you don't want to build Spark by yourself, we have pre-built [Spark-2.4.4](https://github.com/Intel-bigdata/spark/releases/download/v2.4.4-intel-oap-0.8.2/spark-2.4.4-bin-hadoop2.7-intel-oap-0.8.2.tgz ).
+We provide pre-built [Spark-2.4.4](https://github.com/Intel-bigdata/spark/releases/download/v2.4.4-intel-oap-0.8.2/spark-2.4.4-bin-hadoop2.7-intel-oap-0.8.2.tgz) based on hadoop-2.7 whith numa patch applied to accelerate performance.
+If you use a different hadoop version, you should build it from source [here](https://github.com/Intel-bigdata/spark/releases/tag/v2.4.4-intel-oap-0.8.2).

 ## Getting Started